JPvRiel/personal_ca_code_sign_tls/README.md

 certutil: certificate is valid
 ```

-Where the `-u L` flag checks if the CA is suitable for issuing TLS cerficates.
+Where the `-u L` flag checks if the CA is suitable for issuing TLS certificates.

 ### PowerShell digital signatures (code-signing) with a personal CA